muchemiphilip/muchemiphilip/README.md

 - 🎓 &nbsp; BTech in ICT.
 - 💼 &nbsp; Developer at Suluhisho Systems Limited.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🌱 &nbsp; Learning more about Cloud Architecture, Apacke Kafke and System Design.
+- 🌱 &nbsp; Learning more about Cloud Architecture, Apache Kafke and System Design.
 - ✍️ &nbsp; Pursuing Graphic Design and as hobbies/side hustles.

 <h3> 🛠 &nbsp;Tech Stack</h3>